Skip Navigation

 • HQ electricity distribution activities: Approving terms of service; approving supply plan and contract specifications; setting rates; supervising calls for tender; producing finding reports, and approving supply contracts; and managing consumer complaints (including those of both HQ and municipal redistributors).

-• HQ transmission activities: Setting load and point-to-point rates; applying regulatory incentive mechanisms to promote efficiency gains; approving terms of service; adopting transmission system reliability standards; authorizing investment projects; and managing consumer complaints.
+• HQ transmission activities: Setting local and point-to-point charging rates; applying regulatory incentive mechanisms to promote efficiency gains; approving terms of service; adopting transmission system reliability standards; authorizing investment projects; and managing consumer complaints.

 • Reliability standards for the transmission system in Quebec: Appointing the Reliability Coordinator and reviewing the reliability model; reviewing, adopting, and implementing mandatory transmission system reliability standards; monitoring the compliance of entities subject to reliability standards, particularly through implementing agreements between the Régie and two organizations with North American expertise in establishing and monitoring the application of transmission reliability standards; monitoring the compliance of entities covered by reliability standards; and, in the event of a contravention of these standards, imposing a remedial action plan, financial penalties and, in some cases of non-compliance, correct measures.